KrisKStoyanov/3d_real-time_rendering_engine/README.md

 ## Welcome

-This is where update and maintain an ongoing project related to the development of a 3D graphics engine.
-I use this project as an opportunity to keep my skills in shape while learning and testing new technologies related to the field that I find interesting.
+This is where I update and maintain an ongoing project related to the development of a 3D graphics engine.
+I use this project as an opportunity to keep my programming skills in shape while learning and testing new technologies related to the game development industry that I find interesting.